Skip to content

 OPEN_COWORK_CLOUD_RETENTION_USAGE_EVENT_MS Prune cloud_usage_events older than this.
 Off by default — enable only after the usage data has been exported/aggregated for billing.

 OPEN_COWORK_CLOUD_RETENTION_WORKSPACE_EVENT_MS Prune cloud_workspace_events older than this.
-Written 1:1 with cloud_session_events, so set this alongside RETENTION_SESSION_EVENT_MS to bound the workspace-event log's growth; the durable projection still covers the trimmed window.
-Off by default.
+Written 1:1 with cloud_session_events; required for public_production.
+Durable projection still covers the trimmed window.

 OPEN_COWORK_CLOUD_CONCURRENCY_RECONCILE_MS Optional interval for the scheduler to recompute the concurrency gauges (cloud_concurrency_counters) from their source tables.
 Off by default — the gauges are drift-free for normal activity; enable as a belt-and-suspenders correction (e.g. one hour).